-(Chester's head is on the table.
-Sheriff applauds, interrupting their singing, and looks over at Chester.)
+(By the end of the song, Chester's head is on the table.
+Sheriff applauds and looks over at Chester.)

 SHERIFF: (To Chester.)
 How did you like the floor-?
 (Sees Chester sleeping.
 To P.J. and J.P.)
 Uh-oh, girls, take your places and do it again.